thomaslin1990/thomaslin1990.github.io/_pages/about.md

 ## Recent News
 - One Paper entitled "SCA-PVNet: Self-and-cross attention based aggregation of point cloud and multi-view for 3D object retrieval" has been published in **Knowledge-Based Systems**.
+- One Paper entitled "Keyword-Aware Relative Spatio-Temporal Graph Networks for Video Question Answering" has been published in **IEEE Transactions on Multimedia**.